TedHusted/awake/awake.md/awake.md

 	“Thank you, Ms. Harper.
 The reel is all that we need for now.”

-###
+***

 “Park, come here, look at this.”

-Tate has the Bluetooth drive plugged into the office view screen, hoping that the copy on the drive was in a higher resolution.
-The reel shows the same scene, but the windows in the background are clearer than on the phone version.
+Tate has the Bluetooth drive plugged into the office view screen.
+He hopes that the copy on the drive is in a higher resolution.
+The reel shows the same scene.
+The windows in the background are clearer than on the phone version.

 “Does that blur outside the window look familiar?”